 The Kingdom has been assigned credit ratings by Moody's and Fitch Ratings Limited (Fitch).
 Standard & Poor's Credit Market Services Europe Limited (S&P) also assigns a credit rating to the Kingdom on an unsolicited basis.
 The following table sets forth the credit rating assigned to the Kingdom by each of these rating agencies as of the date of this Base Prospectus:

-S&P

-Moody's Fitch (unsolicited)
+Moody's Fitch S&P

-Long-term foreign currency A1 A A-
+Long-term foreign currency Aa3 A+ A+

-Outlook Stable Positive Positive
+Outlook Stable Stable Stable